adtzlr/ttb/docs/api/functions/transpose.md

 ## Transpose

-**Description:** Transpose of a rank 2 Tensor or major transpose of a rank 4 Tensor.
+Transpose of a rank 2 Tensor or major transpose of a rank 4 Tensor.

 | Property   | Value                                         |
 | ---        | ---                                           |